Making Performance

 an intensive making laboratory for theatre, dance & performance artists

-Making Performance is a week-long intensive for artists and practice-led researchers who seek dedicated time, space, and mentorship to make and materially advance a performance.
+Making Performance is a two week intensive for artists and practice-led researchers who seek dedicated time, space, and mentorship to make and materially advance a performance.

 • Arrive with a project, idea, or line of inquiry